nicfv/Home/README.md

 ```

 ### Required Parameters
-In this scope, there are several optional properties, and 3 required ones: `api`, `coordinates`, and `floors`.
+In this scope, there are several optional parameters, and 3 required ones: `api`, `coordinates`, and `floors`.
 Start by including the API keys:
 ```json
 "api": {
     "weather": "...",